Football Incomplete Pass

 Incomplete Pass Referee Signal

 If an incomplete pass occurs, and it becomes necessary for the referee to communicate the nature of the pass (such as if it was unclear or being reviewed), the referee will make the same hand signal as for a declined penalty, the end of a play, or a missed field goal attempt.
 The signal involves the referee crossing their arms over each other with the hands flat and then uncrossing them outwards horizontally.

+There have been many situations throughout NFL history where passes have been ruled incomplete or complete, much to the dismay of an opposing team.
+In 2014, Cowboys receiver Dez Bryant hauled in a crucial catch toward the end of a playoff game versus the Green Bay Packers; however, it was ruled incomplete by the referees due to the ball moving after Bryant hit the ground, and began the ongoing discussion of what is considered a catch.
 After a few years, the NFL would rule that Dez did actually catch the ball, changing the rulebook to state that movement of the ball does not guarantee a lack of control by the player.
-The goal of the updated rules is to clearly define what is a catch so that there is less ambiguity in a referee’s decision making.
+The goal of the updated rules is to clearly define what a catch is so that there is less ambiguity in a referee’s decision-making.